Bengal monitor: Description

-Bengal monitors have external nostril openings (nares) that is slit-like and oriented near horizontal, and positions between the eye and the tip of the snout.
-The nares can be closed at will, especially to keep away debris or water.
+Bengal monitors have external nostril openings that are slit-like and oriented near horizontal, and positions between the eye and the tip of the snout.
+They can be closed at will, especially to keep away debris or water.
 The scales of the skin are rougher in patches and on the sides, they have minute pits, especially well distributed in males.
 These scales with micropores have glandular structures in the underlying dermal tissue and produce a secretion which may be a pheromone-like substance.
-Like other monitors, Bengal monitors have a forked tongue similar to snakes.
+Bengal monitors have a forked tongue similar to snakes.
 The function is mainly sensory, and is not very involved in the transport of food down the throat.
 Bengal monitors have fat deposits in the tail and body that serve them in conditions when prey are not easily available.

 The lungs have spongy tissue unlike the sacs of other saurians.
 This allows for a greater rate of gas exchange and allows a faster metabolic rate and higher activity levels.
 Like all monitors, they have subpleurodont teeth, meaning the teeth are fused to the inside of the jaw bones.
 The teeth are placed one behind another, and there are replacement teeth behind and between each functional tooth (polyphyodont).
 The maxillary and dentary teeth are laterally compressed, sometimes with a slightly serrate cutting edge, while the premaxillary teeth are conical.
 There are 78 premaxillary teeth, 10 maxillary and 13 dentary teeth.
 Replacement teeth move forward and about four replacements happens each year for a tooth.

-While monitor lizards are venomous, there are no reports of the effects of venom in Bengal monitors other than a very controversial case report of fatal renal failure as a result of envenomation from this species.
+The Bengal monitor has venom glands.
+However, only one controversial case report of fatal renal failure as a result of envenomation is known.

 Distribution and habitat

-The species ranges from Iran to Java, among the most widely distributed of monitor lizards as they are eurytopic and adaptable to a range of habitats.
-It is found in river valleys in eastern Iran, Afghanistan, India, Nepal, Sri Lanka, Pakistan, Bangladesh and Burma.
-The closely related species, the clouded monitor, occurs in southern Myanmar, Vietnam, Cambodia, Thailand, Malaysia, Sumatra, Java and the Sunda Islands.
-They have not been confirmed on Sumatra, and have been found to be absent from the Andaman Islands.

-The species is mainly distributed through lower elevations below an altitude of 1500 metres, and is found both in dry semiarid desert habitats to moist forest.
-They are often found in agricultural areas.
+The Bengal monitor ranges from Iran to Java, and is among the most widely distributed monitor lizard.
+It inhabits river valleys at elevations below 1500 m in dry semiarid desert habitats to moist forest.

+It also inhabits agricultural areas, but prefers forests with large trees.
+Generally, high ground cover with large trees are favorable areas.